jmucyo-pixel/GROUP-14-CODING-LAB/README.md

 3. Data Analysis with CLI Tools
    - Log parsing with awk for device statistics
    - Formatted report generation
-   - Cumulative analysis file management
+   - Cumulative analysis with file managment